Category Archives: motorcycle helmet standards

 What Every Rider Needs to Know About Motorcycle Helmets

-I am a motorcycle enthusiast with 40+ years of experience in the saddle and a biomechanics researcher focusing on head and brain injury.
-Over the years I performed more than 2600 helmet impact tests, including 328 motorcycle helmets.
+I am a motorcycle enthusiast and a biomechanics researcher focusing on head and brain injury.
+Over the years I have performed more than 2600 helmet impact tests.
 The following are my take-away points for motorcyclists:

 Lloyd-Biomechanics Motorcycle Helmets-Figure 2